Subscribe to my YouTube Channel (Regular Surf Travel Videos)

 Playa Hermosa Surf Lessons

 Playa Hermosa is NOT the best place to learn how to surf.
 The waves are super powerful, break close to the beach, and the rips are intense.
 If you’re a beginner, head to Jaco; the beachie beach is long and flat with mellow and forgiving waves–perfect for learning.
-Check out the best surf schools here.
+Alternatively, you can head to some of Costa Rica’s more friendly breaks such as Dominical or Santa Teresa.

 Where to Eat & Drink?